-You may submit work to be regraded if you feel there is an error or if you have questions about how it was graded.
+You may submit work to be regraded if you feel there is an error in how it was graded.
 You must do this within 48 hours of the grade being posted in Canvas.
 Send a Canvas message to the teachers in which you clearly indicate what portion of the work you would like to have regraded and explain the rationale for your request.
 The new grade may be higher, the same, or lower than the original grade.
 Once work is regraded, it may not be submitted for another regrading analysis.